Mughal Architecture in Delhi: Exploring Forts, Tombs and Mosques!

 Entry Fees and Opening Hours

-• Humayun’s Tomb: ~INR 500 for foreign visitors; open sunrise to sunset daily.
+• Humayun’s Tomb: Foreign-visitor pricing has ranged roughly INR 500–600 across recent listings; open daily, sunrise to sunset.
 Mornings are beautiful and quieter; midday heat is real.

 • Jama Masjid: Free entry; a small camera fee applies.
 Closed to tourists during prayer times — check posted times at the gate, particularly for the midday closure.